multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 If this is the first time you build a Rust smart contract with the `erdpy` command, it will take a little while before it's done.
 Subsequent builds will be much faster.

 When the command completes, a new folder will appear: `output`.
-This folder now contains two files: `crowdfunding.hex` and `crowdfunding.wasm`.
+This folder now contains two files: `crowdfunding.abi.json` and `crowdfunding.wasm`.
 We won't be doing anything with these files just yet - wait until we get to the deployment part.
 Along with `output`, there are a few other folders and files generated.
 You can safely ignore them for now, but do not delete the `wasm` folder - it's what makes the build command faster after the initial run.

 The following can be safely deleted, as they are not important for this contract:

-- the `snippets.sh` and `elrond.json` files
+- the `testnet.toml` and `elrond.json` files
 - the `tests` folder
 - the `interaction` folder